Penny University Library

 Map Information

 The Translation Map plots out all of the different translations of publications during the eighteenth century.
 It showcases data concerning translations, printed publications, cities, countries, and publishers.
-Each language is represented by a different color so the user can see their reach and compare them to other languages.
+A different color represents each language so the user can see their reach and compare them to other languages.

 Map Points: